Taos Plaza, Then and Now (Right Now!)

 During the Civil War, patriots guarded an American flag on the plaza.
 Because of their efforts, Taos Plaza was given the honor of flying the flag day and night.
 The large cross on the plaza was designed by local artist Ted Egri and placed on the plaza in honor of the many people of Taos who died in the Bataan Death March during World War II.

 Right, Taos Plaza sculpture of Padre Martinez by Huberto Maestas.
-Below, an Arts & Crafts Fair on the Plaza and a Taos Plaza Live concert featuring the Taos band, Big Swing Theory.
+Below, an Arts & Crafts Fair on the Plaza.